profile-pic

 • AI-interview Questions & Answers

-Let's let's take a function, like an example function which says, okay, post post anything or I would say it's definitely a single, uh, responsibility principle.
+Let's let's take a function, like an example function which says, okay, post anything or I would say it's definitely a single responsibility principle.
 So I will try to break that function into multiple functions with each function performing only one responsibility.
 Like, if there is a certain function post command, then it should only post command.
 It should do nothing else.
-Like, there might be some certain flow where I am posting a comment, and I'm also, uh, sending an event to Kafka, uh, just to it's just an event, I know, uh, that shows, okay, that some comment was posted on a certain post.
-So there should be 2 functions.
-1 should, uh, that one should one implies that, okay, it's post a comment.
-Another function should be should be, like, send event to Kafka.
+Like, there might be some certain flow where I am posting a comment, and I'm also sending an event to Kafka, just to its just an event, I know, that shows, okay, that some comment was posted on a certain post.
+So there should be two functions.
+One should post a comment.
+Another function should send an event to Kafka.
 So this is the kind of thing we can do.
-Uh, like, uh, breaking the function into multiple functions, and each function has single responsibility, and that's all.
+Breaking the function into multiple functions, and each function has a single responsibility, and that's all.

-And I think, uh, Python data structures are the most useful to, uh, process live video stream.
-I think it's definitely hash map or something like that or maybe buffer when we store the video continuously and buffer fills, same buffer fills out.
-It might be that, or an algorithm would be more.
-I don't really have much idea about the algorithm.
-The algorithm comes about the live stream.
-It, uh, I have mostly worked with OpenCV where I read video and, uh, like, read each frame, and I we had some certain logic defined on each frame.
+Python data structures are the most useful to process live video streams.
+I think it's definitely a hash map or something like that or maybe a buffer when we store the video continuously and the buffer fills up.
+Same buffer fills up.
+It might be that, or an algorithm would be more effective.
+I don't really have much idea about the algorithm, but it comes about the live stream.
+I have mostly worked with OpenCV, where I read video and like read each frame, and we had some certain logic defined on each frame.

-Okay.
-The first thing in going, I would definitely use buffers for, uh, reading live video streams.
-Like, uh, buffer could be of could be of sight some certain megabytes, and it always, uh, reading and pushing it out, reading and pushing it out.
-That will definitely, uh, improve our memory management.
-And, uh, another would be maybe if somebody is reading, uh, somebody is subscribed to our, uh, video live video, then I would manage connections like that if they're directly reading from our service.
-But I would consider, like, post like, moving it to a CDN and people are reading that, uh, video from CDN and something like that, which will definitely take a lot of load from, uh, the calling servers.
+The first thing going, I would definitely use buffers for reading live video streams.
+Like, a buffer could be of some certain megabytes, and it always reads and pushes it out.
+That will definitely improve our memory management.
+And another approach would be, if somebody is subscribed to our video service, then I would manage connections directly from our service.
+But I would consider moving it to a CDN and having people read the video from the CDN, which will definitely take a lot of load from the calling servers.

-Okay.
-Uh, CloudWatch, basically, it shows you the metrics like the graphs and all these things.
-One of the thing I would, uh, use CloudWatch for is logs.
-Print every log that, uh, that shows any error or any debug or any info that is maybe relevant to our performance.
-Another thing that will be useful is definitely the, uh, graph metrics.
-And, uh, that could be may, like, uh, like, the processing time, each time we receive a live video, what is the performance level?
-What is the time that we took to process it and move it to like, what is the what is the logic time that's definitely one of the metric?
-And another would be the error maybe.
-Okay.
-What is the and how many errors that we have seen in the past?
-1, 5 minutes in a past 2 minutes window, and it is and and the metric over that.
-Uh, maybe latency, like, how we are moving and latency over any any crucial part of our code, like, maybe we are sending that video stream after processing to somebody else.
-Maybe we are uploading that video to s 3 and, uh, something something like that.
-So they didn't see what all of these things and error metrics or all of these things.
+CloudWatch, basically, it shows you the metrics like the graphs and all these things.
+One thing I would use CloudWatch for is logs.
+I would print every log that shows any error or any debug or any info that is maybe relevant to our performance.
+Another thing that will be useful is definitely the graph metrics.
+And, that could be like the processing time, each time we receive a live video, what is the performance level?
+What is the time that we took to process it and move it to, what is the logic time that's definitely one of the metrics.
+And another would be the error rate.
+What is the number of errors that we have seen in the past?
+1, 5 minutes in a past two minutes window, and it is the metric over that.
+Maybe latency, like, how we are moving and latency over any crucial part of our code, like, maybe we are sending that video stream after processing to somebody else.
+Maybe we are uploading that video to S3.
+So, you would see all of these things and error metrics or all of these things.

-Well, I would I would opt for for a serverless architecture on AWS in case the stream is not really going 24 hours.
-It's like sometimes, like, once in a day or, like, 1 hour, 2 hours, then I would definitely opt for serverless architecture.
-And in my previous in my current project only where I am streaming, uh, live game to all all the users.
-Uh, we are using, uh, AWS IVS, so it's kind of serverless.
-It just give you it just gives you an RTMP endpoint, and you can post your you can send your video to the RTMP URL.
-And AWS AWS will give you a playback URL, which is like m 3 u playlist, and, uh, it is very easy to play it without much effort.
-So if the, like, if you really want to deploy it fast, the serverless architecture is really good, and the stream is not really 24 hours because I think with 24 hour stream, it's it kind of gets expensive.
-Then we should start looking for some other, um, like, maybe, uh, solutions.
+I would opt for a serverless architecture on AWS if the stream is not really going 24 hours.
+It's like sometimes, once a day or 1 hour, 2 hours, then I would definitely opt for serverless architecture.
+And in my previous/current project where I am streaming live games to all users, we are using AWS IVS, which is kind of serverless.
+It just gives you an RTMP endpoint, and you can send your video to the RTMP URL.
+AWS will give you a playback URL, which is like an m3u playlist, and it is very easy to play without much effort.
+So if you really want to deploy it fast, the serverless architecture is really good, and the stream is not really 24 hours because I think a 24-hour stream gets expensive.
+Then we should start looking for some other solutions.

-I think availability is mostly related to the memory or the CPU that we have assigned to the container.
-CPU is definitely that should be it.
-It might be that the container is doesn't really have the all the memory that it needs, or the CPU is not really, like, as per the requirement.
-The replicas are only 2.
-So the 2 containers might be, like, exiting before the new one is sponsored.
+Availability is mostly related to the memory or the CPU that we have assigned to the container.
+The CPU is definitely the key factor.
+It might be that the container doesn't have all the memory it needs, or the CPU isn't meeting the requirement.
+The replicas are only two.
+So the two containers might exit before the new one is spawned.

-I would say, uh, uh, always, uh, like, it's kind of a deployment where you save the state order, like, spawn, like, save that save the state of that stateful application and replicate it somewhere else.
+I would say, always, like, it's kind of a deployment where you save the state order, like, spawn, like, save that save the state of that stateful application and replicate it somewhere else.
 And I don't know.
 Okay.
-It's like it's like blue green deployment where you will you will you will, uh, spawn a new instance of something, which is a stateful application.
-And only when it is fully completed and we are sure that, okay, it's, uh, it's completely similar to the one that we are upgrading.
+It's like a blue green deployment where you will spawn a new instance of something, which is a stateful application.
+And only when it is fully completed and we are sure that, okay, it's completely similar to the one that we are upgrading.
 We will destroy the previous one, and the new traffic will go to the new one.
-Last fix is also finished.
+The last fix is also finished.

 Strategy.
-I would say, um, round robin is also fine, but if some instances loaded and it's gone.
-I think round robin or maybe the CPU, uh, like, the number of requests related if there is, something like that where request will always go to an, uh, container with the least CPU utilization.
+I would say, round robin is also fine, but if some instances are loaded and it's gone.
+I think round robin or maybe the CPU, like, the number of requests related if there is, something like that where requests will always go to an, container with the least CPU utilization.

 I want the CICD definitely.
 Yes.
-CICD, I have used checking pipeline where we would just deploy anything, and it will.
-Like, based on the strategy that we have defined, it will, uh, like, abort the current local containers and it will spawn will keep spawning new ones, ensuring that there is high availability.
-Like, if there are 4 replicas, then it will, like, exit 2 of them and it's on YouTube.
-And then when the new you are on, then we are then it will exit the other tools.
+CICD, I have used a checking pipeline where we would just deploy anything, and it will.
+Like, based on the strategy that we have defined, it will, like, abort the current local containers and it will keep spawning new ones, ensuring that there is high availability.
+Like, if there are 4 replicas, then it will, like, exit 2 of them and then it's online.
+And then when the new one is on, then we are then it will exit the other two.
 So, like, CICD, Jenkins, pipeline, or AWS code pipeline.
 It's fine with it.

-I think benefit is only that that it is, uh, it is a service already defined in AWS.
+I think it's only a benefit that it is a service already defined in AWS.
 And if we try to implement this on our own, then it would take time.
-So it it's it's kind of means that we are reinventing the wheel.
-So if, uh, like, we have to fast deliver our projects and, like, in the future, we can definitely change it to something of our own, and let's let's test on it.
+So it's kind of like reinventing the wheel.
+So if we have to fast deliver our projects and in the future, we can definitely change it to something of our own, and let's test it.